 Chapter Five: Superstorm Sandy of 2012: New York and New Jersey

-Davia C. Downey is the MPA Program Coordinator and an Associate Professor of Public Administration at Grand Valley State University in Grand Rapids, Michigan.
-She teaches undergraduate and graduate courses in local politics, public policy and public administration.
+Davia C. Downey is the MPA Program Coordinator and an Associate Professor of Public Administration at Grand Valley State University in Grand Rapids, Michigan, USA.
+She teaches undergraduate and graduate courses in local politics, public policy, and public administration.

 "By taking the reader through vivid and concrete examples from around the globe, Davia Downey has produced a must-read text for understanding the complex interplay between political considerations, population impacts, racial disparities, and economic development in disaster planning and recovery."